 Sometimes seeing English soccer games feels like watching Single-A baseball.
-Such was the case when I visited Notts County of League Two in December, 2015.
+Such was the case when I visited Notts County (then) of League Two in December, 2015.

 After catching a Boxing Day game at Brentford in London, I rolled into Nottingham on December 27 sick as a dog – head cold, migraine, exhaustion, the whole thing – so I gave in, skipped the planned game at Nottingham Forest and took a long nap, then went to bed!